 Spin Doctor is a great product for both amateurs and professionals.
 It is sturdy, easy to work with, and great at minimizing lippage.
 Unlike others, it can be used on corner edges and level off up to four tiles.
 Plus, Spin Doctor has openings in the cap so you can clearly see the grout lines.
 Another additional bonus is that y ou can reuse the cap for more than 5 jobs.
 Spin Doctor offers multiple buying options.
 You can buy baseplates and caps separately.

-Spin doctor also offers clear plastic cover.
+Spin doctor also offers clear plastic cover, which differs from a regular tile clip.
 It prevents the glue from oozing out of grout lines and protects the tiles from being scratched by the cap.

 DGOL 10 Packs Wall Tile Leveling System